repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

-It is possible to deploy multiple RSTUF API and Worker instances/replicas in a distributed environment to support multiple HTTP Requests and increase workload for processing the TUF Metadata.
+It is possible to deploy multiple RSTUF API and Worker instances/replicas in a distributed environment to support multiple HTTP Requests and increase workloads for processing the TUF Metadata.